brbavar/katex-for-messenger-web/README.md

 ## Usage

 While composing a message on Facebook, write your TeX code between `$$` and `$$` if you want to display mathematical notation centered on its own line.
 Enclose your code in `\(` and `\)` if you want your mathematical notation on the same line as other mathematical expressions or ordinary text.

+Bear in mind that your math will only be rendered on the screens of those using this extension.
+Send a message containing TeX code to anyone else, and all they'll see is the code.